 Or you could use sausage instead of the mushrooms for a meat-based approach.
 This hearty vegetarian casserole is perfect for a Meatless Monday meal.

-- 1 1/2 teaspoons dried basil or 1 Tbsp finely chopped fresh basil
+1 1/2 teaspoons dried basil or 1 tablespoon finely chopped fresh basil

-1 Boil the tortellini: Heat a large pot with 3 quarts of water and 1 1/2 tablespoons of salt on high heat.
+Heat a large pot with 3 quarts of water and 1 1/2 tablespoons of salt on high heat.
 When the water starts to boil, add the tortellini.
-Once the water returns to a boil, cook for an additional 2 minutes.
+Once the water returns to a boil, cook for an additional 2 minutes, until al dente.

 You want the pasta cooked al dente because it will continue to cook when baked in the casserole.
 Remove from heat and drain.
 Set aside.